Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Specifications and Problem statement

 Additionally, to make the nominal region forward invariant w.r.t. the legacy controller $u_n(x)$, as depicted in \cref{fig:safety_filter_specifications}(c), we propose the condition that $\forall x \in \partial \mathcal X_n$:

-\afterReviewChangedBox{Notice that forward invariance also follows with $d(x) = 0$.
-By adopting a slightly stricter forward invariance condition in \cref{eq:forward_invariant_nominal_region} involving the strictly positive dissipation rate $d(x)$, we ensure the existence of the safety filter implementation as specified in \cref{sec:online_controller}.} \begin{remark} \textit{\afterReviewChangedBox{ As the volume of the transitional region $\mathcal X_t$ approaches zero, the proposed safety filter transitions into a safety filter based on a single CBF $V(x) = B_1(x) = \hdots = B_t(x)$, where the CBF and CLF condition \cref{eq:cbf_condition,eq:clf_condition} are automatically satisfied by the forward invariance condition \cref{eq:forward_invariant_nominal_region} of the legacy controller.
-Therefore, feasible CBF and CLF candidates can be found (in the limit) if a forward invariant set for the system, governed by the legacy controller, exists and is fully contained within the allowable set. }} \end{remark}
+Notice that forward invariance also follows with $d(x) = 0$.
+By adopting a slightly stricter forward invariance condition in \cref{eq:forward_invariant_nominal_region} involving the strictly positive dissipation rate $d(x)$, we are able to proof the existence of a safety filter implementation in \cref{sec:online_controller}. \begin{remark} \textit{ Compared to approaches that simultaneously establish safety and stability \cite{RomdlonyJayawardhana:14}, our proposed specifications are less restrictive.
+In fact, feasible CBF and CLF candidates that satisfy these specifications can always be found, provided that a forward invariant set under the legacy controller exists -- including a dissipation term as in \cref{eq:forward_invariant_nominal_region} -- that is fully contained within the allowable set.
+To such cases, a trivial but valid construction would be to set all barrier and Lyapunov functions equal, such that CBF and CLF condition \cref{eq:cbf_condition,eq:clf_condition} are automatically satisfied by the forward invariance condition of the legacy controller. } \end{remark}